 3. When you're happy with the description, hit Apply.
 You'll then go back to the preview screen, and it will now include the beginning of your image description text.

 The primary reason the image description feature exists is to make photos on Twitter more accessible to users who are visually impaired.
 But it's reasonable to wonder whether it might also offer some SEO benefit as well.
+Or benefits for Twitter image search, for that matter.

 As always, it's pretty hard to know with any confidence what the search engines are using in their secret sauces, and I don't know of any large-scale testing that has been done on the topic.
 So we're really just guessing.